In a references list, the SVAC Dataset may be cited as follows:

 Note that we do not code sexual violence perpetrated by civilians, such as intimate partner violence.
 We also do not code sexual violence perpetrated against members of an armed group’s own organization.

-The prevalence measure gives an estimate of the relative magnitude of sexual violence perpetrated by a conflict actor in the particular year.
-This is coded according to an ordinal scale, adapted from Cohen (2013), as follows:
+The prevalence measure gives an estimate of the relative magnitude of sexual violence perpetrated by a conflict actor in a particular year.
+This is coded according to an ordinal scale, adapted from Cohen (2010; 2016) and discussed in Cohen and Nordås (2014).
+Note that the coding is primarily based on the qualitative description; only when a description lacked any of the relevant key words do we rely on a count of estimated incidents.
+The SVAC dataset cannot be used as a means to estimate the number of victims.

 Prevalence = 3 (Massive).
 Sexual violence is likely related to the conflict, and: